Gobindpreet9/whosmyguy/README.md

 1. Select a piece of code in your editor
 2. Right-click to open the context menu
-3. Choose the "Who's My Guy" command
+3. Choose the "Who's My Guy/Gal?" command
 4. An information panel will open with all the details

 <img src="images/2.Option.png" alt="Select Code" height="300">